sraffy758/homework/README.md

 ---

-### Résumé des solutions

--   **ComfyUI** offre flexibilité et contrôle sur la génération.
--   **Foocus** et **BrushNet** sont compatibles avec tout modèle SDXL standard.
+### Summary of Solutions

+Using these methods within ComfyUI provides greater flexibility and control over the generation process.

+-   **Foocus** and **BrushNet** offer compatibility with any standard SDXL model, making them highly adaptable across different checkpoints.
--   **SDXL Inpainting** et **Flux-Fill Dev** nécessitent des modèles dédiés mais sont extensibles via LoRA.
+-   **SDXL Inpainting** and **Flux-Fill Dev** require dedicated inpainting models but can still be extended via LoRA finetuning.
--   **Flux-Fill Pro** fonctionne uniquement via API, avec peu de contrôle.
+-   **Flux-Fill Pro** offers limited control, as it operates exclusively through API calls.

-#### Coût :
+#### Cost Perspective:

--   **Flux-Fill Pro** : le plus cher, accès API externe requis.
+-   **Flux-Fill Pro** is the most expensive solution and requires external API access.
--   **Flux-Fill Dev** : nécessite une licence.
+-   **Flux-Fill Dev** requires a license.
--   Les autres : open-source et gratuits.
+-   The other solutions are fully open-source and free to use.

+While all these factors matter — integration, cost, and adaptability — the most critical criterion remains image quality, which is where Presti demonstrates its strongest advantage.

 ---

-### Résultats par cas d’usage
+### Results by Use Case

-#### 1. Shiba Inu sur un tapis
+#### Use Case 1 – Shiba Inu on a Carpet

--   **Flux** : meilleure intégration du shiba, respect du motif du tapis.
--   **SDXL** : positionnement correct, mais qualité inférieure.
--   **Inpainting global** : meilleure cohérence d’échelle et de lumière.

-#### 2. Plaid rouge sur un canapé
+-   The **Flux** models offered the most convincing integration of the shiba inu, especially in terms of preserving the carpet's pattern and texture.
+-   With **SDXL**-based models, while the dog's positioning and proportions were generally accurate, the asset quality was noticeably lower compared to the Flux outputs.
+-   Regarding inpainting strategies, global inpainting provided better results in terms of scale consistency and lighting coherence across the image.

+#### Use Case 2 – Red Plaid on a Sofa

--   **SDXL Inpaint** et **BrushNet** : difficulté à intégrer le plaid naturellement.
+-   **SDXL Inpaint** and **BrushNet** struggled to integrate the plaid naturally into the scene.
--   **Foocus** : bonne prise en compte du prompt, mais qualité variable.
+-   **Foocus** delivered better prompt adherence — successfully generating a casually draped plaid, as requested — but the asset quality varied significantly between runs.
--   **Flux Fill Pro** : bonne qualité d’image, prompt respecté.
+-   **Flux Fill Pro** produced good image quality and respected the prompt relatively well.
--   **Flux Fill Dev** : meilleure intégration et qualité, mais prompt moins respecté (plaid toujours plié).
+-   However, **Flux Fill Dev** provided the most seamless integration and the highest asset quality, although its prompt adherence was weaker: the plaid appeared neatly folded in all generations, regardless of the instruction.

 ---

 ### Conclusion

--   Les modèles SDXL sont moins bons pour l’intégration à l’environnement, qualité inégale.
--   Les modèles Flux sont meilleurs pour l’intégration et la qualité des objets.
--   **Flux Fill Pro** : meilleure prise en compte du prompt.
--   **Flux Fill Dev** : le plus adaptable, améliorable par finetuning, bon candidat pour la production.
+-   **SDXL**-based models show weaker integration with the environment.
+While their visual quality is generally good, it tends to be inconsistent across generations.
+-   **Flux** models outperform SDXL models in terms of asset integration and offer superior asset quality. **Flux Fill Pro** appears to have the best prompt adherence among all models tested.

+Based on these observations, I would recommend choosing a Flux-based solution.
+Among the available options, **Flux Fill Dev** stands out as the most adaptable — it could be further improved through task-specific finetuning, making it a solid candidate for production.

 ---

-### Pour aller plus loin

--   Évaluation plus large possible avec :
-    -   Plus de générations
-    -   Métriques quantitatives : CLIP Score, LPIPS, NIQE
-    -   A/B testing humain

-#### Améliorations possibles :

--   Tester des modèles avancés (in-context inpainting, InstructPix2Pix)
--   Améliorer la qualité via relighting et upscaling
--   Pour garder le fond original :
-    1. Segmenter l’objet généré
-    2. Le replacer sur l’image d’origine
-    3. Appliquer un relighting pour l’intégration
+### Further Steps

+Of course, this recommendation is based on a preliminary evaluation.
+A more comprehensive benchmark could include a larger number of generations with the use of quantitative performance metrics such as:

+-   **CLIP Score** (prompt adherence)
+-   **LPIPS** (Learned Perceptual Image Patch Similarity)
+-   **NIQE** (Naturalness and perceptual quality)

+Additionally, A/B testing could be used to support the selection process through direct human preference comparisons.

+#### Possible Improvements:

+-   We could try using more advanced models like in-context inpainting or InstructPix2Pix, which allow better control by following text instructions or using more context from the image.
+-   To improve image quality, especially in terms of lighting and sharpness, we can apply relighting (adjusting the light in the image) and upscaling (to increase resolution and detail).
+-   If we want to keep the original background unchanged, one solution is to:
+    1. Isolate the generated object using a segmentation method
+    2. Place it back on the original image
+    3. Apply relighting to match shadows and lighting for a more natural result

+This way, we can keep the environment consistent while improving how the object fits into the scene.

 ---

-Cette version améliore la lisibilité et la structure de ton README pour une meilleure compréhension et comparaison des solutions d’inpainting.
+This version improves the readability and structure of your README for a better understanding and comparison of inpainting solutions.